Bradley Jaden

-Bradley Jaden is an English actor.
-His West End credits include leading roles in Les Misérables and Wicked, and understudying the titular role in Shrek the Musical.
+Bradley Jaden (born Bradley Wilson) is an English actor.
+He is 37 years of age as for 2025.
+His West End credits include the leading roles of Javert and Enjolras in Les Misérables, Fiyero in Wicked, and Lancelot in Camelot.

+In addition to his leading West End credits is also understudying the title role in Shrek the Musical and Jean Valjean in Les Mis.
+He starred as Raoul in the Italian premiere of The Phantom of the Opera.
+He reprised the role of Inspector Javert in Les Misérables: The Arena Spectacular World Tour.

+Bradley also starred in EastEnders in 2023 as Sonia's lodger.

+As of 2025, he has held the role of Inspector Javert in 8 separate stints and Enjolras for 4 respectively, spanning over a decade in Les Miserables, the West End's longest running musical.

 Career

 In 2011, Jaden made his West End debut in Shrek the Musical understudying the titular role and playing Papa Bear.

-In 2014, he made his Les Mis debut playing Lesgles and understudying Jean Valjean and Enjolras.
+In 2014, he made his Les Mis debut playing Lesgles and understudying the role of Enjolras and Jean Valjean.
 He would later takeover the role of Enjolras for the show's 30th anniversary.

 In 2016, Jaden joined the international tour cast of Wicked playing the role of Fiyero.
-He later reprised the role in the West End production.
+He later reprised the role in the West End production in both 2016 and again in 2017.

 In 2018, Jaden rejoined Les Mis playing the role of Javert.
 He would be the last actor to play the role in the Queen's Theatre.
 He reprised his role of Enjolras in the Gielgud Theatre's Les Misérables: The Staged Concert in 2019.
 He would then take over the role of Javert from Michael Ball and continue with the role in the Sondheim Theatre production and left the cast in September 2022.
+He rejoined the cast for two weeks in January 2024.

 In 2022, Jaden played Sir Lancelot in Camelot opposite Ramin Karimloo and Lucy St. Louis at the London Palladium.